FelixOpolka/Swift-Machine-Learning-Library/Examples/DigitRecognition/README.md

 That may depend on what results you expect.
 I have found that entering 100-200 samples (in total) is sufficient, though you might achieve better results by entering more samples.
-Entering 100 digits takes about 5 minutes; it helps when you consider it meditation.
+Entering 100 digits takes about 5 minutes (it helps when you consider it some form of meditation).

 > **How do I create and train a network?**

 In the main menu, just press the plus button, specify some parameters, select the network and hit "Train".
 Again specify some parameters for training and off we go.
-Please note that in the current state of the app, the network's performance after each epoch is only printed to the console (I will change that soon).
+Please note that in the current state of the app, the network's performance after each epoch is only printed to the console.

 > **Which parameter values work well?**